MaimonLab/SiffROI/README.md

 interact with your data in `napari` (say, with a plugin like `siff-napari`).

+The goal here is to implement _only_ the parts that are actually segmenting `numpy` arrays into sets of masks with various additional metadata -- everything else that an `ROIProtocol` or `ROI` describes is _purely for convenience_, e.g. to make it easy to inspect with the `inspect` module and put into other toolkits.
+This comes at the expense of seeming a little abstract.

 Makes use of two primary classes: `ROIProtocol` and `ROI`.

 ## ROI Protocols